COVID-19: UK to offer Oxford/AstraZeneca alternative to under-30s | Health

-The UK's medicines regulator on Wednesday said that under-30s in the country will be offered an alternative to the Oxford/AstraZeneca COVID-19 vaccine due to "evolving evidence" linking it to rare blood clots, even as the European Medicines Agency (EMA) concluded a ''possible link'' between the vaccine and rare clotting.
+The UK's medicines regulator on Wednesday said that under-30s in the country will be offered an alternative to the Oxford/AstraZeneca vaccine due to ''evolving evidence" linking it to rare blood clots, even as the European Medicines Agency (EMA) concluded a ''possible link'' between the vaccine and rare clotting.

 "No effective medicine or vaccine is without risk.
 While the clinical trials of vaccines allow us to assess common effects, very rare effects are only seen when the vaccine is used at scale," said Dr June Raine, MHRA chief executive.